 - Physical Harassment – This is the most obvious type of harassment and includes actions like a coworker standing too close to you, putting their hands on your shoulders or neck, trying to give you a massage while you sit, hugging, and kissing you – all unwanted from your end.
 This type of harassment can get serious very quickly and lead to assault or rape, so it’s best to verbally express your dislike of these actions, and then report it to a manager if the harassment continues.

 - Other Harassment – Whistling, lewd noises, leaving inappropriate notes on your desk, and giving you gifts like underwear are all forms of harassment.
 Additionally, the display of sexist cartoons or sexual videos viewed in a workplace environment is considered harassment.

 It is best to confront the harasser directly if you do not feel a threat to your safety.
 If you are afraid of the repercussions of calling out a superior or employee on a management level, speak with your HR representative, or talk to a higher level manager.
 Keep any evidence of the harassment to prove your accusations are valid.

 Don’t let sexual harassment go on.
 It may lead to fear, embarrassment, depression, anxiety, poor performance, etc. If you are too afraid to confront or report the harassment, contact a sexual harassment lawyer immediately.
-Call 1-800-THE-LAW2 for a free consultation with an attorney in your area.
+If you need help, call us today for a free consultation with an attorney in your area.